111 Industry Experts give their Best IT Career Advice

 An incredible 111 industry gurus gave me their best IT career advice.
 Over 1500 years of combined experience has gone into making this article.

 It’s a monster collection of top advice that you’re going to want to dip into again and again so I recommend you bookmark this page.
-Or even better, you can sign up below to download this article as a PDF for easy offline viewing AND get my list of the 10 Most In-Demand IT Certifications in 2017.
+Or even better, you can sign up below to download this article as a PDF for easy offline viewing AND get my list of the 10 Most In-Demand IT Certifications.

 The Main Findings

 Seven specific pieces of advice, and two particular technology skills, were repeated again and again from the experts, highlighting just how important these tips are.
-These are the main things you want to focus on to boost your IT career in 2017.
+These are the main things you want to focus on to boost your IT career.
 You can find out what they are in the Summary section at the bottom of the post.

 If you do skip ahead to the summary, I recommend you also browse through the individual entries because there are many unique pieces of advice which are solid gold.